IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

 Make a note of the `admin` username and password which you have created.
 It will be used further to register new users.

-**Chaincode Install & Instantiation and Download Connection Profile**
+**Install & Instantiation of Chaincode and Download Connection Profile**

 This code pattern can be executed with the sample chaincode [fabcar.go](https://github.com/hyperledger/fabric-samples/tree/release-1.4/chaincode/fabcar/go) or else you can install your own chaincode.
-Instantiate the chaincode after installation.
+Instantiate the chaincode after installation and then download the connection profile.

-You can refer to step 12 to step 15 [here](https://developer.ibm.com/tutorials/quick-start-guide-for-ibm-blockchain-platform/) to install smart contract, instantiate and then download connection profile.
+You can refer to step 12 to step 15 [here](https://developer.ibm.com/tutorials/quick-start-guide-for-ibm-blockchain-platform/) to install smart contract, instantiate and to download the connection profile.
 The downloaded connection profile will be used in further steps.

 ## 4. Register and enroll user to connect to Hyperledger Fabric Network